domoskanonos/crudyboy/README.md

 # crudyboy

-With Crudyboy you can quickly and easily generate a crud rest service from a MongoDB.
+with crudyboy you can quickly and easily generate a crud rest service from a MongoDB.
 Crudyboy is a ready to run rest crud service, you only need a connection to a MongoDB.
 Crudyboy automaticalliy read out all collections from a given database and provides corresponding crud operations via rest.